Cultivate a healthy relationship with food, digest better, and discover greater pleasure in life with these mindful eating tips.

 Mindful eating is a simple concept.
 It means being present and aware while you eat: paying attention to your food and savoring each bite.

 But don’t let its simplicity fool you: the benefits of mindful eating are immense.
-Eating mindfully has been shown to support weight loss, relieve depression, aid digestion, and even treat eating disorders.
+Eating mindfully has been shown to relieve depression, aid digestion, and even treat eating disorders.

 Some guided meditation practices can take mindful eating to an extreme–like taking 20 minutes to eat a single apple slice.
 And such exercises can certainly be helpful!
 But ultimately, what we want to do is cultivate a sustainable, everyday mindful eating practice.
 You can do that by remembering these mindful eating principles whenever you sit down to a meal (or even grab a quick snack).

 With so much cultural baggage around weight and nutrition, we can begin to feel like eating is shameful, or at least something we shouldn’t spend too much time thinking about.
 At the same time, we live in such an abundant culture, it can be easy to forget how precious food really is, and just how lucky we are to have so many food choices available to us.
 On both counts, a paradigm shift is in order: let’s not just think about food: let’s rejoice in it!
 Focus on food with gratitude and joyful expectation.
 Enjoy planning your grocery list and meals.
 Prepare your food with glee and let it be a satisfying expression of your creativity.

 Mindful Eating Tip #2: Take 3 Deep Breaths